DecisionsDev/odm-ondocker/contrib/update-images/README.md

 # Updating ODM Docker Images with Latest CVE Fixes

 ## Introduction
+IBM is committed to providing monthly updates for its images, but if you want to update them more frequently, this method allows you to do so on your own.

 This guide will walk you through the process of updating your ODM Docker images to ensure they are protected against known security vulnerabilities and Common Vulnerabilities and Exposures (CVEs).
 Regularly updating your Docker images is crucial to maintaining a secure and reliable containerized environment.